mattiejastje/SteamScreenshotUtils/README.md

 ## Features

 - Installs screenshots in the expected locations for steam to find them.

-  Will not touch your screenshot database, lessening the risk of database corruption.
+- Automatically generates thumbnails required for steam.
+  For screenshots with extreme aspect ratios, the thumbnail generation is better than steam's own algorithm resulting in thumbnails that are less pixelated.

-- Automatically stops steam before installing screenshots, lessening the risk of database corruption.
+- Automatically stops steam before installing screenshots to avoid database corruption.

+- Automatically scales images if they exceed steam's upload limits.

+- Automatically converts images to jpeg if they are in a different format.
+  Supported formats are bmp, gif, tif, and png.

 - Support for "what if" and "confirm" modes: you can do a dry run, and every action can be individually confirmed if so desired.